Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Psyche-R1 Psyche-R1

 \subsection{Psychological Reasoning Data Synthesis}

-\paragraph{Question Generation and Control.} Following data cleaning, we proceed to generate structured questions and corresponding answers (QA) from the curated psychological textbooks and instructional materials (i.e., resource \textbf{Type} \uppercase\expandafter{\romannumeral1}).
+\boldpara{Question Generation and Control.} Following the data cleaning, we proceed to generate structured questions and corresponding answers from curated psychological textbooks and instructional materials (i.e., resource \textbf{Type} \uppercase\expandafter{\romannumeral1}).
 Specifically, the source material is first segmented into multiple textual chunks, with each chunk designed to encapsulate the maximum amount of domain-specific content.
-Subsequently, we leverage LLMs to generate a set of different questions along with answer based on these text segments.
-Meanwhile, for resource \textbf{Type} \uppercase\expandafter{\romannumeral3}, we use the similar way to generate QA without segment-level contextual augmentation, aiming to supplement psychological subfields that are underrepresented or difficult to source from publicly accessible materials.
+Subsequently, we leverage LLMs to generate a set of different questions along with corresponding answers based on these text segments.
+Meanwhile, for resource \textbf{Type} \uppercase\expandafter{\romannumeral3}, we use the similar way to generate QA pairs without segment-level contextual augmentation, aiming to supplement psychological subfields that are underrepresented or difficult to source from publicly accessible materials on the Internet.
 Through these steps, we obtain approximately 200k generated QA pairs in total.

-All generated QA pairs, together with data derived from the \textbf{Type} \uppercase\expandafter{\romannumeral2} resource are integrated into a unified QA pool containing approximately 210k entries and we implement a multi-stage quality control procedure to ensure the integrity and utility of the synthesized data.
-In detail, we use min-hash locality-sensitive hashing (LSH) to cluster similar questions and select the optimal one through LLM-based ranking.
+All generated QA pairs, together with data derived from resource \textbf{Type} \uppercase\expandafter{\romannumeral2}, are integrated into a unified QA pool containing approximately 210k entries.
+This pool comprises resources \textbf{Type} \uppercase\expandafter{\romannumeral1}, \textbf{Type} \uppercase\expandafter{\romannumeral2} and \textbf{Type} \uppercase\expandafter{\romannumeral3}.
+We implement a multi-stage quality control procedure to ensure the integrity and utility of the synthesized data.
+Concretely, we use min-hash locality-sensitive hashing (LSH) to cluster similar questions and select the optimal one through LLM-based ranking.
 Afterward, we prompt the LLM with few-shot examples to identify and filter out low-quality questions, specifically those exhibiting incomplete information, logical confusion, or unclear expression.
-Finally, we invite 10 undergraduate and graduate students to manually review the questions to eliminate redundant content and reduce potential noise in the dataset, ultimately retaining about 90k QA pairs.
+Finally, we invite 10 undergraduate and graduate students to conduct a semi-automatic validation procedure.
+They identify recurring error patterns and apply batch-cleaning rules to eliminate redundant content and reduce potential noise in the dataset, ultimately retaining about 90k QA pairs.